sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 com.brainwave.utils.level = ALL
 ```

-Where all steps have been performed, you can restart the Tomcat service.
+Once all these steps have been performed, you can restart the Tomcat service.
 Logs should be visible in `catalina` log files.

 ## Security

 Ensure the Tomcat is listening only on localhost and reachable only from Apache for HTTP protocol.
-You can make this check in the `<TOMCAT_CONF_FOLDER>/server.xml`.
+You can verify this in the `<TOMCAT_CONF_FOLDER>/server.xml`.

 ![HTTP Headers archive unzip](./images/http_headers_server_xml.png)

 ## Downloads

 [http_headers_configuration.zip](./attachments/http_headers_configuration.zip)